|Last updated 20.12.17|

 DCA to review their policy, and a Certificate of Registration for A68-1 as VH-EMS arrived in the post.
 It was too late.

-it is N51WB with warbird enthusiast Wiley Sanders, Alabama, flying in camouflage as RAAF "A68-1001 Jeanie Too".
+owned by warbird enthusiast Wiley Sanders, Alabama, flying in camouflage as RAAF "A68-1001 Jeanie Too

 And the other five ?